 Wrapping Up

-In this article, we discussed how to find Azure SQL database connection string using the above instructions.
+This article discussed how to get connection string from Azure SQL Server using the above instructions.
 I hope this information will help you.
 Thanks for reading this article !!!